Saturday, January 1, 2011

 And in their personal lives, people let emotional vampires squander a lot of their time and energy, causing them great personal emotional distress.

-The worst part of this is the toll emotional thinking takes on marriages in this country.
+The worst part of this is how emotional thinking is destroying marriages in this country.
 Today we debate the need for "Gay Marriage" while 2/3 of heterosexual marriages fall apart within a few years.
 Why is this?
 From what I can see, mostly emotional thinking.
-People think they can "do better" or have better sex.
+People think they can "do better" or have better sex or have more "stuff" if they get a divorce.
 And then they get into emotional arguments with their spouses, usually over money (squandered due to emotional thinking) - arguments that are fueled by low blood sugar and dehydration.

 The TeeVee says they should be happy - after all they bought all the right products and borrowed money to the hilt, right?
 But they aren't, so the TeeVee offers a solution in a low-cost divorce, child support and "weekend Dad".
 And of course the spouses re-marry and end up just as unhappy with someone else this time, and then assume there must be something wrong with them because, after all, they've only done what the TeeVee said, and it makes everyone else happy, right?